anandparwatikar/AWS-EC2-Instance-for-R-Studio/README.md

 ### VPC Creation
 * Click on 'Your VPCs'
 * Select *Create VPC*
-* You will see the below window after clicking the *Create VPC* tab.
+* You will see the below window after clicking the *Create VPC* tab

 ![VPC_creation](https://user-images.githubusercontent.com/39962972/70740041-8a018f00-1d18-11ea-87a6-511b1a8c1f8a.png)